- On your own, code a

 Create a Particle Effect

 The particle effect will be the same color as the part when touched.
-This is another reason why the colors were stored in variables so they can be used again here.
-Each particle will be attached to the player before it’s destroyed.
+Since the colors were stored in variables, it’s easy to reuse them.

-givePoints()after the part was destroyed, create a new ParticleEmitter instance.
-Make sure the instance name is spelled exactly as shown in the quotations.
+givePoints()at the bottom, create a new ParticleEmitter instance.
+Make sure the instance name is spelled exactly as shown.

-- Now that you have the character, you can parent the particle to that player’s head.
+- Using the character, you can parent the particle to that player’s head.